 About The Montana Grain Elevator Association

 At the Montana Grain Elevator Association (MGEA), our roots run deep in the fertile soil of Montana’s grain industry.
-With a rich history spanning 46 years, we’ve been an unwavering force driving progress, fostering collaboration, and advocating for the growth of our agricultural community.
+Since 1971, our rich history has been an unwavering force driving progress, fostering collaboration, and advocating for the growth of our agricultural community.

 Our dedication to maintaining strong relationships with universities, associations, agencies, and other groups reflects our holistic approach to driving positive change in our industry.
 As the heartbeat of Montana’s grain industry, we work tirelessly to enhance public awareness of agribusiness as a vital force in society.